18 Amazing Indoor And Outdoor Toddler Obstacle Course Ideas

 Indoor Obstacle Course Ideas For Toddlers And Preschoolers

-When the weather is bad, or you want to stay indoors, try indoor obstacle courses for toddlers that are fun and engaging.
+When the weather is bad, or you want to stay indoors, or are just looking for fun toddler birthday party games, try indoor obstacle courses that are engaging.

 1. Laundry basket push game: For this game, you need a laundry basket, a few books, and some favorite toys.
 You can draw an obstacle course on the floor using a chalk piece or sticky tape.
 To play, place a few heavy books at the bottom of the laundry basket.
 Now, ask your toddler to pick out some favorite toys and then push the basket alongside the obstacle course.